WCSCourses/Helminths_2021/manuals/module_3_WBP2/module_3_WBP2.md

 #### FASTA files

 FASTA files have a ".fa" extension.
 We met this format in module 1.
 They are sequence files, with a header line (denoted by ">") followed by a nucleotide or amino acid sequence on the next line.
 We provide three types of annotation FASTA file - proteins, CDS sequences and full length mRNA sequences.
 We also provide genome FASTA files: these may be soft-masked, hard-masked or not masked at all.
 Masking is the process of marking up repetitive or low complexity sequences in the genome: "hard-masking" means replacing these bases with Ns, whereas "soft-masking" means making them lower-case.
-Many bioinformatics software packages are designed to work with hard-masked or soft-masked genomes.
+Many bioinformatics software packages are designed to work with soft-masked genomes.

 #### Annotation files

-Annotation files are files that describe features (such as genes) on the genome.
+Annotation files have information about genomic features, such as genes.
 They come in two common formats, GFF (general feature format) and GTF (general transfer format), with the extenions ".gff3" and ".gtf" respectively.
 The full specification is available elsewhere (http://gmod.org/wiki/GFF3), but in short: each line describes a single feature, and related features can be linked together in a parent/child hierarchy.
 For example, an exon feature's parent might be an mRNA feature, and that mRNA's parent will be a gene feature:

 ```
 KI657455        WormBase_imported       gene    25      387     .       -       .
 ID=gene:NECAME_00001;Name=NECAME_00001;biotype=protein_coding